Roasted Cauliflower Caprese Casserole.

 You’ve probably heard me say this before, but I’ve never been a fan of casseroles.
 I don’t even like the word casserole.
 It reminds me of heavy mayonnaise-laden dishes which I never liked and we did not (thanks Mom!) have in our house growing up (ya know: tuna, macaroni, chicken, etc).
 This is not one of those casseroles.
 This is a much lighter, fresher casserole.
 With tons of flavor and all the comfort.
 It’s the kind of casserole that you’ll want to make until all the tomatoes are long gone from your garden.

-I’ll give you all the details.
+I’ll give you all the details for this cauliflower casserole.

 This Roasted Cauliflower Caprese Casserole starts with roasting the cauliflower and garlic that’s been tossed with olive oil, garlic salt and pepper.